liatrio/autogov-workflows/README.md

 - `mutations-config` (optional, string, default: ''): Path to the mutations config file (e.g. .autogov-release.yaml).
 - `dry-run` (optional, boolean, default: false): Run in dry-run mode (no commits, tags, or releases created).
 - `autogov-version` (optional, string, default: 'v1.1.2'): The autogov release version to download and use.
-- `vsa-artifact-id` (optional, string, default: ''): The artifact ID of the VSA to upload as a release asset.
+- `vsa-artifact-id` (optional, string, default: ''): Comma-delimited artifact IDs of VSAs to upload as release assets.
+- `expected-vsa-artifact-count` (optional, number, default: 0): Required normalized VSA ID count.
+Combined callers set this to their number of required VSA-producing builds so a missing output fails before download; zero preserves optional/single-path behavior.
-- `blob-artifact-id` (optional, string, default: ''): Artifact ID of the blob to download and publish as a release asset.
+- `blob-artifact-id` (optional, string, default: ''): Comma-delimited artifact IDs of blobs to download and publish as release assets.
+- `expected-blob-artifact-count` (optional, number, default: 0): Required normalized blob ID count.
+Set this when blob release assets are required; zero leaves the class optional.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label of the workflow runner.
 - `github-token` (optional, string, default: ''): GitHub token for the binary download when `octo-sts-read-scope` is empty.
 Leave empty to use `github.token` (suitable for public repos).
 - `octo-sts-read-scope` (optional, string, default: ''): octo-sts scope for the autogov CLI download (read).
 When empty, `github.token` is used (suitable for public repos).